doc4d/4d-web-studio/docs/getting-started/configuration.md

 *	from your 4D single-user application, go to **Design** > **Web Studio...**.

  	If the `WebAdmin` server is already running, depending on your web server configuration, your default browser opens at `IPaddress:HTTPPort/studio` or `IPaddress:HTTPSPort/studio`.
-Otherwise, you will be asked if you want to start the `WebAdmin` web server first.
+Otherwise, you will be prompted if you want to start the `WebAdmin` web server first.

 *	on a browser, with the `WebAdmin` web server running (launched from 4D or 4D Server), enter the following address: